Timmarus/Boundless/doc/sprint3/sprint3.md

 OWNER    :
 PRIORITY : 21
 ESTIMATE : 48 hours
-AS A     : Student
+AS A     : Develpper
-I WANT   : To find out who has gaps in their schedules SO THAT  : I have someone to study or eat lunch with whom shares similar
-      interests with me.
+I WANT   : Two different users to be able to communicate with each other through the app SO THAT  : they are able to talk to one another
 TASKS:
+	- Configure UI to display inputs from different users
+	- Send and recieve data from both users
-	-
+	- Configure with database

 ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------